Basic Approach to Occupational Safety and Health Initiatives

 - Each business site appoints a health manager to maintain and manage a comfortable working environment and maintain and promote the health of employees.

 The Strategic Management Meeting sets out the medium-to-long term targets (policies and issues) and the priority action items, and implements five items at each Ube Industries business site and two items at each of the in-house companies.
+The table shows the medium-to-long term policies and issues.

 Promote improvements in workplace environment (curb number of work days lost due to non-occupational injuries and illness)